bretonics/CHOMP/README.md

 , crispr was found starting at nucleotide position **99** in `-seq` sequence.

-##### **.txt** report with each CRISPR sequence details
+#### **'.txt'** report with each CRISPR sequence details

-Will report how many occurrences of this sequence are present in the target sequence (off-target sites), along with base pairs matched (identities).
-You can use that to determine which CRISPR target is best to use.
+- CHOMP will report how many occurrences of this sequence are present in the target sequence (off-target sites), along with the number of base pair matches (identities) for each.
+You can use this to determine which CRISPR target is best to use.

 | Name | Sequence | Strand | Subject | Start | Occurrences | Identities
 | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- |